SocketMobile/warrantychecker-ios/README.md

 features like enabling disabling barcode symbologies.

-If a needed feature is not implemented by ScanApiHelper, the recommendation is to create an extension of ScanApiHelper and copy paste a feature similar from ScanApiHelper to the extended one.
+If a needed feature is not implemented by ScanApiHelper, the recommendation is to create an extension of ScanApiHelper and copy paste of a similar feature from ScanApiHelper to the extended one.

 Following this recommendation will prevent to loose the modifications at the